alphagov/forms/design/service-maps.md

 A service map, sometimes called a service blueprint, is “a diagram that visualizes the relationships between different service components — people, props (physical or digital evidence), and processes — that are directly tied to touchpoints in a specific customer journey."
 [Source Nielsen Norman Group](https://www.nngroup.com/articles/service-blueprints-definition/)

 GOV.UK Forms service maps visually represent users’ journeys and their interactions with the platform as they create forms.
-The maps have different levelw of detail and information depending on the specific purpose they’re created for and the product’s phase at the time of creation.
+The maps have different levels of detail and information depending on the specific purpose they’re created for and the product’s phase at the time of creation.

 ## Collecting data journey map - from early alpha
 Early in the alpha phase, we created a process map to show the journey a service team takes to create a form to collect data, and the various people who would be involved in each step.